elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/data-repositories/topics/1-repositories-and-FAIR.md

     level: beginner
   4:
     outcome: FAIRsharing stores information about which persistent identifiers are used by which repository
+    verb: know
+    level: beginner
   5:
-    outcome: Navigate some trustworthy repositories to understand how they implement FAIR
+    outcome: some trustworthy repositories to understand how they implement FAIR
+    verb:  evaluate
+    level: intermediate
   6:
-    outcome: Understand what FAIR principles and sub-principle are fulfilled by the repository and what are researchers' responsibility.
+    outcome: FAIR principles and sub-principle are fulfilled by the repository and what are researchers' responsibility.
+    verb: understand
+    level: beginner
   7:
-    outcome: Assess data FAIRness using F-UJI
+    outcome: data FAIRness using F-UJI
+    verb: understand
+    level: beginner

 terms4FAIRskills:
   - subject: